rimiavas/DMLCP/python.setup/3-Running-Code.md

 - https://desktop.github.com/
 - Download the app
 - Install the app
-- Click “Sign into enterprise server" (git.arts.ac.uk)
-- Use UAL username and password
+- Make sure you're signed in, for instance with GitHub using your username and password
 - Browser opens -> Authorise -> Same username and password

 Cloning the Repo: